vik-y/cookiecutter-django-lite/README.md

 * **RESTful Configuration**: Django REST framework (DRF) is integrated by default, so you can start building your RESTful API right away.
 * **API Schema with drf-spectacular**: Swagger UI comes out-of-the-box for easy API documentation and interaction.
 * **Sample App**: A minimal sample application (`sample_app`) is included to demonstrate how to work with Django and DRF.
 This can be used as a starting point, extended, or removed altogether.
+* **Docker Support**: Docker and docker-compose are integrated by default, so you can easily containerize your application.
+* **Testing**: Pytest is integrated by default, so you can start writing tests right away.
+* **Django Admin** Django Admin is enabled by default, so you can easily manage your database records.

 ## Why This Project?